-- 180 This section will outline the 6 dimensions of the parameter search, summarised in Table 2.
-This is a search among discrete possibilities, so the total number of possible configurations is the product of the dimension sizes: $2 \times 3 \times 2 \times 6 \times 6 \times 8 = 3456$ .
+discrete possibilities, so the total number of possible configurations is the product of the dimension sizes: $2 \times 3 \times 2 \times$ $6 \times 6 \times 8 = 3456$.
 Along each dimension, Table 2 orders the options according to the all-channel global mean change in simulated brightness temperature when that parameter is varied.
 The main impact of frozen hydrometeors at microwave frequencies is to scatter radiation, which generally leads to lower brightness temperatures at the top of the atmosphere.
-Hence the dimensions are or-185 dered from the least scattering options (which increase brightness temperatures compared to the control) to the most scattering (which decrease them).
+Hence the dimensions are ordered from the least-scattering options (which increase brightness temperatures compared to the control) to the most scattering (which decrease them).
 The biggest increase in scattering of any of the options is the move to a convective graupel particle shape, which reduces brightness temperatures globally by 0.187 K. Such global mean changes are obviously small, but this is because cloud and precipitation are localised processes.
 In heavy precipitation there are still changes of up to around 100 K, as will be illustrated later; see also e.g. Geer et al. (2021) for further illustration of the very strong sensitivity of simulated brightness temperatures to microphysical assumptions.
-190

 Although it would be tempting to add more dimensions to the parameter search, it soon becomes cumbersome and would ultimately become impossible due to the curse of dimensionality.
-The range of options already encompasses research that will
+The range of options already encompasses research that will take many pages to summarise.
+More dimensions could have been included, particularly in the forecast model physics, but that is out of scope of the current study.